Fase Model 520-C Desk Lamp

 Lamps in the movies

 A similar lamp, produced by the American company Dazor, model 2003, was used as a prop in the 1963 James Bond film From Russia With Love.
 A year before the Fase company was founded.
 The James Bond movie was partially filmed in Spain… maybe we know where Fase got their inspiration.
 Dazor produced several lamps in this style in the 1950s, all with a 2000-number, such as this one.

-Fase Model 520-C desk lamp used as a prop in Atomic Blonde (2017), an American action thriller spy film directed by David Leitch.
+A Fase model 520-C desk lamp was used as a prop in Atomic Blonde (2017), an American action thriller spy film directed by David Leitch.